Defining The Challenge

 To drive traffic to the landing page, social media accounts and a blog (blog.42gems.co) were also setup in accordance with our brand guide and the social media plan designed by our social media strategist, Alex Katzen.
 A series of “demo-apps” were also built based on specifications and rough designs generated by our team.
 I managed the development of these applications, and worked with Alex to include them in our outreach and marketing plan as well.
 You can view some of these demo apps below:

-42Gems went live in the early part of 2015, and the team focused on growing and managing a sales pipeline while continuing to serve existing clients.
-Upon leaving Elegant Solutions in June 2015, I also departed from the 42Gems team.
-However, the rest of the very talented team is still open for business (as of fall 2015)!
-Combining the branding guide and landing page into a cohesive user experience presented a unique challenge for me both as a project manager and user experience strategist, but the results were very satisfying!
+Combining the branding guide and landing page into a cohesive user experience presented a unique challenge for me both as a project manager and product strategist, but the results were very satisfying!